Ebatsin/locomotor/specifications/web-api.md

 }
 ```

-In the following code fences describing the server responses, only the "data" attribute is shown.
+In the following code fences describing the API responses, only the ` state` is shown, hence the `data` property.

-## Connection & Authentification
+## Token

-The first step to exchange with the server is to authentificate the client.
-To do so, the client must send a login and a password.
-To which the server will respond with a long term token and a short term token.
+Except for authentification and registration, **all endpoint require a token**, which identifies the user.

+Our API come with two types of token: **long term** and **short term**.

 ### Long term token